FalxonWasTaken/Sec03-ROB-8/Design-Rational.md

 <img width="1688" height="971" alt="image" src="https://github.com/user-attachments/assets/7fa6d497-071e-4a48-9877-70c7b6b7f1ef" />

 Soon after the final model of the beetle shell was also completed and sent to production, also in black recycled PLA.
 Later on, it would be spray painted into the bright yellow seen on our finished project.
 Interference, mounting, and structure were accounted for and a consideration when adding the shell to the baseplate in CAD before it was manufactured and integratd.
+Additional consideration was given to adding holes for light to pass through, as we also integrated and soldered a turn signal LED array which would later be mounted to the shell.

 <img width="1521" height="1224" alt="image" src="https://github.com/user-attachments/assets/deba1e21-74ce-42b9-97a4-795ceec5d217" />